 For the OS, we use the RISC-V port of the Linux kernel 4.15.
 We evaluate our design using the San Diego Vision Benchmark Suite (SD-VBS) [27] with CIF input size.
-Table II shows the average bandwidth utilization of SD-VBS running on our system.3 Additionally, we use Bandwidth and Latency benchmarks from the IsolBench benchmark suite [11].
+Table II shows the average bandwidth utilization of SD-VBS running on our system.2 Additionally, we use Bandwidth and Latency benchmarks from the IsolBench benchmark suite [11].
 Bandwidth is a synthetic benchmark that accesses the memory at the cache line strides to generate the maximum memory traffic.
 It is a memory-intensive program, which we use to create the worst-case memory interference.
-Bandwidth can be configured to either read or write from/to the memory.
+Bandwidth can be configured to either read or write to the memory.
 We denote the read and write variants with BwRead and BwWrite, respectively.
-There is also a periodic variant of Bandwidth benchmark which we denote with BwWrite-RT and BwRead-RT.
-Latency is another synthetic benchmark that traverses the nodes of a linked list with each node located on a separate cache line.
+There is also a periodic variant of BwWrite which we denote with BwWrite-RT.
+Latency is another synthetic benchmark that traverses the nodes of a linked-list with each node located on a separate cache line.
 This benchmark it designed to be sensitive to the memory access latency.

-TABLE II

-SD-VBS BENCHMARK CHARACTERISTICS (MB/s)
+TABLE II SD-VBS BENCHMARK CHARACTERISTICS (MB/s)

 Benchmark Ave.
+LLC Ave.
+LLC Ave.
+DRAM Ave.
+DRAM

-LLC Read B/W Ave.
-LLC Write B/W Ave.
-DRAM Read B/W Ave.
-DRAM Write B/W
+Deneminark Read B/W Write B/W Read B/W Write B/W

 disparity 2806 1165 276 155

 localization 142 57 0.32 0.18

 mser 1513 420 247 122

 sift 602 124 128 66

 svm 444 107 0.68 0.56

 texture_syn 148 50 20 15

 tracking 479 199 61 45